Supporters

 Q: How long have you been involved with Operation Smile and why did you select the cause to be a beneficiary of the crossing?

 A: “I’ve been involved for the past three years.
 I only represent charities that are close to my heart, and Operation Smile is definitely one of those.
-I was able to attend Operation Smile South Africa’s 10-year anniversary (medical) mission in Johannesburg just before I left and spent some time with the surgeons there.
+I was able to attend Operation Smile South Africa’s 10-year anniversary (medical program) in Johannesburg just before I left and spent some time with the surgeons there.
 I believe that if you’re driven by passion and powered by a purpose bigger than yourself, you can get through any challenge and achieve the seemingly impossible.
 (The SUP Crossing) goes to show that you can overcome your challenges, just like (Operation Smile patients) deal with their challenges on a day-to-day basis.
 Our challenges can feel insurmountable, but in comparison to the challenges these kids have to deal with growing up with cleft lip and cleft palate, we should all shut up and stop complaining and take action to be the change you want to see in the world.

 “My message has always been simple in what I do, and it’s about having the right attitude and being able to see the positives and negatives – opportunity and obstacle – and having the ability to see the best in everything – to be positive no matter what the situation may be.
 You can be a positive human being by leaving a positive impact on the planet by helping others, and that’s my purpose for being an ambassador for Operation Smile and the other charities I work for.
 What I’m doing is going to change the lives of millions of kids in Africa and leave a positive impact on the world.”